-We have audited the financial statements of Cumbria County Council (the 'Authority') and its subsidiaries and joint ventures (the 'group') for the year ended 31 March 2021, which comprise the Comprehensive Income and Expenditure Statement, the Movement in Reserves Statement, the Balance Sheet, the Cash Flow Statement, the Group Comprehensive Income and Expenditure Statement, the Group Movement in Reserves Statement, the Group Balance Sheet and the Group Cash Flow Statement and notes to the Accounting Statements, including a summary of significant accounting policies, and include the Firefighters' Pension Fund Financial Statements comprising the Fund Account, the Net Assets Statement and Notes to the Firefighters' Pension Scheme Financial statements.
-The notes to the Accounting Statements include the Accounting Policies, Introduction to Group Accounts and the Notes to the Group Accounting Statements.
-The financial reporting framework that has been applied in their preparation is applicable law and the CIPFA/LASAAC code of practice on local authority accounting in the United Kingdom 2020/21.
+We have audited the financial statements of Cumbria County Council (the 'Authority') and its subsidiaries and joint ventures (the 'group') for the year ended 31 March 2023, which comprise the Comprehensive Income and Expenditure Statement, the Movement in Reserves Statement, the Balance Sheet, the Cash Flow Statement, the Group Comprehensive Income and Expenditure Statement, the Group Movement in Reserves Statement, the Group Balance Sheet and the Group Cash Flow Statement and notes to the financial statements, including a summary of significant accounting policies, and include the Firefighters' Pension Fund Financial Statements comprising the Fund Account, the Net Assets Statement and Notes to the Firefighters' Pension Scheme Financial Statements.
+The notes to the financial statements include the Accounting Policies, Notes to the Accounting Statement, Introduction to the Group Accounts and the Notes to the Group Accounting Statements.
+The financial reporting framework that has been applied in their preparation is applicable law and the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2022/23.